Tchayo/saleor-mpesa-plugin/README.md

 cp -R mpesa <YOUR_PROJECT_ROOT>/saleor/payment/gateways
 ```

-Next step is add this plugin to your setting.py file in the saleor folder.
+Next step is to add this plugin to your setting.py file in the saleor folder.
 Locate the plugins constant and add the line below to the array

 ```